dmatscheko/sslserver/README.md

-- The `Host` header — port stripped, internationalized names converted to their ASCII (punycode) form — must match a domain directory or a self-signed domain; otherwise 404.
-There is no automatic `www.` aliasing:
-  `example.com` and `www.example.com` are two separate directories.
+- The `Host` header — port stripped, internationalized names converted to their ASCII (punycode) form — must match a domain directory or a self-signed domain; otherwise 404. `example.com` and `www.example.com` are two separate directories unless `www-alias` is enabled, which serves either name from the other's directory when it has no own one.
 Symbolic links are not followed, and domain directories must be named in their lowercase ASCII form (the server warns at startup if not).
 - Only `GET` and `HEAD` are answered; other methods get `405`.
-- URL paths are normalized first; any path segment starting with a dot is rejected (hidden files are neither cached nor served). `/` and `…/dir/` serve the directory's `index.html`; `/dir` redirects (`301`) to `/dir/` when that directory has an index.
+- URL paths are normalized first; any path segment starting with a dot is rejected — hidden files are neither cached nor served — unless its name is listed in `serve-dot-names` (by default `.well-known`, for standard URLs like `/.well-known/security.txt`). `/` and `…/dir/` serve the directory's `index.html`; `/dir` redirects (`301`) to `/dir/` when that directory has an index.
 - `Range` requests and conditional requests (`If-Modified-Since` / `Last-Modified`) are supported; `Content-Type` comes from the file extension.